Bio

 Rosa has won a number of prizes both locally and throughout the U.S. She won the Presidents' Prize at the ISEA's International Juried Art Exhibit, and First Place in The Artist's Magazine, the 2010 Board of Directors Award at the International Exhibition, Watercolor Art Society-Houston, and the Gold Medal, Mid-Atlantic Regional Exhibition, Baltimore Watercolor Society.
 Her work is in private collections in the US and internationally, as well as the permanent collection of the National Institutes of Health.

-Her paintings have appeared in books, newspapers and other publications, such as create!
+Her paintings have appeared in books, newspapers and other publications, such as the Washington Post, Hill Rag, New Visionary Magazine, create!
 Magazine, Élan and books such as Splash, Incite and AcrylicWorks: the Best of Acrylic Painting.